List of Judas Priest band members: History

 Rob Halford replaced original vocalist Al Atkins alongside drummer John Hinch.

 Upon signing a deal with record label Gull in April 1974, Judas Priest enlisted Flying Hat Band frontman Glenn Tipton as co-lead guitarist.
 After the release and promotion of the band's debut album Rocka Rolla, Hinch was replaced by the returning Moore.
 The drummer performed on Sad Wings of Destiny, but left again during the sessions for its follow-up Sin After Sin, which were completed by session contributor Simon Phillips.
 For the album's promotional tour, Les Binks was brought in on drums.
-Binks remained for the albums Stained Class and Killing Machine, before he was replaced by former Trapeze drummer Dave Holland in August 1979.
+Binks remained for the albums Stained Class and Killing Machine, before he left the band and was replaced by former Trapeze drummer Dave Holland in August 1979.
 This lineup proved to be the most stable to date, producing six studio albums: British Steel, Point of Entry, Screaming for Vengeance, Defenders of the Faith, Turbo and Ram It Down.

 Scott Travis replaced long-time drummer Dave Holland in 1989 and has stayed to be the bands longest tenured drummer.

 In November 1989, Scott Travis replaced Holland and debuted on Painkiller.
-The album was the last at the time to feature Halford, who later left in May 1992.
+The album was the last at the time to feature Halford, who later left in May 1992 due to musical differences and growing tensions.
 The group went on hiatus for a few years, before enlisting Tim "Ripper" Owens – frontman of a Judas Priest tribute act called British Steel – as Halford's replacement in May 1996.
 Owens recorded two albums with the band – 1997's Jugulator and 2001's Demolition – before Halford rejoined in July 2003.
-Angel of Retribution and Nostradamus followed, before Downing left and was replaced by Richie Faulkner in April 2011.
+2005's Angel of Retribution and 2008's Nostradamus followed, before Downing left and was replaced by Richie Faulkner in April 2011.
 The guitarist's departure was reportedly due to differences with other band members and management.
 In February 2018, Tipton ceased touring full-time with the band after being diagnosed with Parkinson's disease, with Andy Sneap taking his place on tour, and Tipton making occasional appearances on subsequent tours.